gradeup/gradeup.github.io/_posts/2018-07-02-how-to-reduce-cold-startup-time-101.md

 ---
 layout: post
-title: Warming Up The Cold Start&#58; How To Reduce Cold Startup Time 101
+title: Warming Up The Cold Start&#58; How To Reduce Cold Startup Time Of Your Android App
 ---

 Have you ever had your patience tested by apps that cheekily keep flashing their logos at you for a moment too long, while you just cannot wait to order food or book a cab or pay the cab driver and rush to work?
 If that sounds like you, you too have been a victim of poor **cold startup time**, and unless you want your app to add to that growing pool of the digitally downtrodden, read on!

-#### Cold start?
+#### Cold Start?
 Enlighten me, please!
 Cold start refers to an app starting from a scratch, that is the time taken from the moment the code is initialised till the UI is responsive to the user.
 It happens in cases such as your app is being launched for the first time since the device booted, or since the system killed the app.
 Needless to say, the lesser the cold startup time, the better the user experience.

 Android developers provides a comprehensive explanation of app startup time [here](https://developer.android.com/topic/performance/vitals/launch-time).